Category: Knowledge Base Software

 On the left side of the page, you have a Table of contents, for quick navigation.
 As you scroll down, the section you read gets highlighted in the table.
 This is a great way of letting you know where you are as a user on the page.

-On the right side, MailChimp guides users to either related articles or to getting direct help through email and chat support.
+On the right side, MailChimp guides users to either related articles or to get direct help through email and chat support.

-This second option is highlighted as well, using a different colour.
+This second option is highlighted as well, using a different color.
 This feature is meant to let users know that there’s more in there for them than some simple instructions.

-Long pages are a nightmare to read without organisation.
+Long pages are a nightmare to read without organization.
 Internet users today lose their concentration after eight seconds.
 So break the information into chunks that users can read without getting a headache!

 Structure your articles for the average user.
 Keep paragraphs short.
 Bold the vital information to underline its importance.